yingkitw/minimal-agentic/README.md

 > However, critics present further counterarguments and alternative perspectives.
 They argue that higher taxes may discourage businesses from expanding or hiring new employees, leading to slower economic growth and higher unemployment rates.
 Critics also believe that higher taxes on the wealthy may not significantly impact their work effort or investment and that higher taxes may not guarantee better outcomes due to potential government waste and mismanagement.
 >
 > In conclusion, the debate over whether we should pay higher taxes is complex and multifaceted.
 Both supporters and critics present valid arguments and concerns, and it is essential to consider the potential benefits and drawbacks of higher taxes when making decisions about fiscal policy.
 By engaging in a nuanced and balanced discussion, we can work towards a more equitable, sustainable, and prosperous society.

-### 4) Planning

-it is about breakdown the goal into smaller pieces of task, that help to approach a big goal.

 ## Environments